Released: 28th February 2000

 I don’t wanna be the loser and I’ve had enough

-For us, Bye Bye Bye is one of those singles completely synonymous with the summer of 2000, where it felt like every act was firing on all cylinders and dominating the chart.
-That’s despite the fact that it was released in March and didn’t reach #1 in the UK or America.
-In a sense, the single was part of something much bigger – and nowhere was that more evident than No Strings Attached selling 2.4 million copies in its first week on sale in America (it sold 1.1 million copies on the first day alone).
-Arguably, this is the moment we hit saturation point – but what a genuinely exhilarating time to be a pop fan.
+Bye Bye Bye is one of those singles completely synonymous with the summer of 2000, where it felt like every act was firing on all cylinders and dominating the chart.
+Yet, the track was actually released in March and didn’t reach #1 in the UK or America.
+However, the single was part of something much bigger; and nowhere was that more evident than No Strings Attached selling 2.4 million copies in its first week on sale in America (it sold 1.1 million copies on the first day alone).
+Arguably, this is the moment pop music reached both an exhilarating peak and saturation point.

 Although they were smashing records in America, the response to *NSYNC in the UK was a little more muted.
 Bye Bye Bye was a top three hit and played ad nauseum on MTV and The Box; however, the group never managed to translate or consolidate that success in the same way as their peers, and thus No Strings Attached peaked at a modest #14 here.

 Nonetheless, Bye Bye Bye is certainly far better remembered than its chart run would suggest.
 Although clearly driven by events occurring behind the scenes, the single defiantly positioned the group as survivors, not victims, and faultlessly relaunched *NSYNC as an A-list pop act.